getquorum/tech-assessments/1_address_format/README.md

 **Your job is to break out the individual address parts (eg. street, city, postal, etc.) into the corresponding columns (C to H).**

 There are two examples, so just follow along with this.
-The resulting file should look similar to the following when you're done.
+The resulting file should look similar to the following image when you're done.

 ![](results.png)